 The number of Okta's Office 365 customers who are also choosing to deploy best-of-breed apps is growing steadily over time.
 In 2015, only 21% of companies were deploying three to six of our top stand-alone apps in addition to Office 365, but in 2018 that number grew to 33%.
 In 2018, three quarters of all Okta's Office 365 customers were subscribed to at least one best-of-breed app.
 Best-of-breed apps also tend to be people-pleasers.
 Our survey asked knowledge workers what they care about the most when it comes to work apps, and ease of use was the overarching theme.

-Survey Insights: What Knowledge Workers Want in the App Experience right for everyone.
+Percentage of Customers with Active Directory Integrated with Okta right for everyone.
 Looking at customers who leverage Okta for workforce identity, we are seeing a smaller percentage of customers with AD integrated into Okta, from a high of over 78% in August 2015 to 70% in 2018.